Components of State Anti-Bullying Laws and Regulations

 Do Tennessee anti-bullying laws and regulations cover cyberbullying that occurs off-campus?

 Yes.
-Tennessee anti-bullying laws cover off-campus conduct if the behavior is directed at a student and has the effect of creating a hostile educational environment or a substantial disruption to the education environment or learning process.
+Tennessee anti-bullying laws cover off-campus conduct if the behavior is directed specifically at a student or students and has the effect of creating a hostile educational environment or otherwise creating a substantial disruption to the education environment or learning process.

 What are the policy requirements for schools to prevent and respond to bullying behavior?